fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * List comprehensions support multiple levels of looping.

 * List comprehensions with more than two expressions should be avoided. `if`s and `for`s should be used instead.

+### Item 12: Avoid `else` Blocks After `for` and `while` Loops

+* It's possible to use `else` after `for` and `while` loops to check if these loops ended.
+That is, if the loops were not broken.

+* This should be avoided as the behavior can be confusing.
+Instead, write helper functions.